wayfair-incubator/oss-template/CONTRIBUTING.md

 ## Sending Pull Requests

-Before sending a new Pull Request, take a look at existing Pull Requests and Issues to see if the proposed change or fix has been discussed in the past, or if the change was already implemented but not yet released.
+Before sending a new pull request, take a look at existing pull requests and issues to see if the proposed change or fix has been discussed in the past, or if the change was already implemented but not yet released.

-We expect new Pull Requests to include tests for any affected behavior, and, as we follow semantic versioning, we may reserve breaking changes until the next major version release.
+We expect new pull requests to include tests for any affected behavior, and, as we follow semantic versioning, we may reserve breaking changes until the next major version release.

-## Other ways to contribute
+## Other Ways to Contribute

 We welcome anyone that wants to contribute to `<project name>` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do: